ALC-VotingRights/race_prediction_testing_2023/README.md

 - WRU (surname + geocoding)
     AP: sens = 67%, PPV = 86%
     Slightly better on other races
+    (*Note*: discovered later that WRU can incorporate first/middle names if you are geocoding)
 - Predictrace (firstname + surname average)
     AP: sens = 64%, PPV = 89%
 - Combination of (1) and (2): wru_geo OR pr_avg